Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Direction of Rotation

 and (noting the sign change)

-are both a.e.-non-negative in $(t_0-\delta,t_0+\delta)$, and at least one is a.e.-positive definite in $(t_0-\delta,t_0+\delta)$ then the eigenvalues of $\tilde{W} (t)$ rotate in the counterclockwise direction as $t$ increases through $t_0$.
-Likewise, if both of these matrices are a.e.-non-positive, and at least one is a.e.-negative definite, then the eigenvalues of $\tilde{W} (t)$ rotate in the clockwise direction as $t$ increases through $t_0$. \end{lemma}
+are both non-negative, and at least one is positive definite, then the eigenvalues of $\tilde{W} (t)$ rotate in the counterclockwise direction as $t$ increases through $t_0$.
+Likewise, if both of these matrices are non-positive, and at least one is negative definite, then the eigenvalues of $\tilde{W} (t)$ rotate in the clockwise direction as $t$ increases through $t_0$. \end{lemma}

-\begin{remark} The corresponding statement Lemma 4.2 in \cite{HLS1} is stated in the slightly more restrictive case in which the frames are continuously differentiable. \end{remark}

-For our applications to linear Hamiltonian systems, Lemma \ref{monotonicity1} is generally all we need to establish monotonicity in the spectral parameter.
-However, for monotonicity as the independent variable varies, we typically require additional information.